Stop and Search

 - The officers can also search your vehicle, even if you are not present, but they must leave a notice to say what they have done.

-- If you are carrying something illegal, such as a weapon, or the police believe you have committed a crime, you may be arrested.
+- If you are carrying something illegal, such as a weapon, or the police suspect you have committed a crime, you may be arrested.

-- If they do not find anything, a record of the search will be made and you will be offered a receipt.
+- If they do not find anything, a record of the search will be made and you will be offered a receipt (PDF).

 What information will I need to provide?